yucombinator/uwguide/taxes.md

 # American Taxes
 American taxes are due by April 15.
-You will need to file two taxes if you worked in the US.
-Federal and State tax.
-Before you file these taxes, you will need to have a W-2 form from your employer, these should come in by the new year.
+You will need to file both Federal and State taxes if you worked in the US.
+Before you file these taxes, you will need to have:
+*  W-2 forms from all your employers in the tax year -- these should come in by January 31 each year.

 ## Federal
 Welcome to the dark ages,